Streetsblog is a daily news source connecting people to information about sustainable transportation and livable communities.

 Today, hundreds of thousands of readers rely on Streetsblog, and our online community is the connective fiber for people all over the country working to make their streets safer and more sustainable.
-Streetsblog New York City, Los Angeles, San Francisco, Chicago, Capitol Hill, and the national Streetsblog Network connect local, grassroots livable streets advocates with one another and to a national movement for reform.
+Streetsblog New York City, Los Angeles, San Francisco, Chicago, USA, and the national Streetsblog Network connect local, grassroots livable streets advocates with one another and to a national movement for reform.

 Streetsblog NYC covers the five boroughs of New York and important transportation policy developments in Albany.
 Starting with our first scoop in 2006, which tallied up the rampant abuse of parking placards, we’ve helped set the agenda for local transportation coverage.
 We’re read by an influential audience of decision makers and ordinary New Yorkers passionate about improving the livability of their neighborhoods.
 Streetsblog stories have made the case for progressive policy changes that are saving lives and creating a more sustainable future for New York.